fable-compiler/Fable/docs/source/docs/interacting.md

 Caveats:

+- Works with records, unions and classes with an argumentless primary constructor.
+- For classes, only properties (getters) will be serialized.
+Properties must also have a public setter for correct deserialization (`[<CLIMutable>]` doesn't work).
 - Arrays will always be deserialized as dynamic JS arrays, not typed arrays.
-- Works with records, unions and types with an argumentless primary constructor.
 - Not compatible with atttibutes like `[<JsonIgnore>]`.
-- For classes, only properties (getters) will be serialized.
-Properties must also have a public setter for correct deserialization (`[<CLIMutableAttribute>]` doesn't work).
+- Fable doesn't include the same type information as Json.NET (generic arguments and assembly name are missing), so you need to specify the target type for proper deserialization on the server side.
 - At the time of writing, Json.NET doesn't serialize type info for F# unions even when using the `TypeNameHandling.All` setting (reported as a bug).